Muonium as a probe of point defects in type-Ib diamond: discussions

-The good-quality fitting, as shown in FIG.~\ref{fig:Fig_TS}(a) and (b), supports the model in FIG.~\ref{fig:Fig_Mu_diagrams}(a) as a good candidate for the Pristine sample.
-This agreement can also be seen in calculated repolarization curves as shown in FIG.~\ref{fig:Fig_int}(c), where the simulated time domain signal have been integrated and averaged.
+We start by discussing data from the Pristine sample, where the single point defect, N$_\text{s}^0$, is expected to dominate the interaction with Mu.
+The good-quality fitting, as shown in Fig.~\ref{fig:Fig_TS}(a) and (b), supports the model in Fig.~\ref{fig:Fig_Mu_diagrams}(a) as a good candidate for the Pristine sample.
+This agreement can also be seen in the calculated repolarization curves as shown in Fig.~\ref{fig:Fig_int}(c), where the simulated time domain signal have been integrated and averaged.
 Here, the data points for 290 and 20~K are broadly similar.
 This observation is reflected in the obtained fit parameters, as summarized in TABLE~\ref{table:fit_results}, where we can draw a few physical insights.
 First, prompt Mu yields, $f(\text{Mu}_\text{T}^0)$ $\approx$ 60~\% and $f(\text{Mu}_\text{BC}^0)$ $\approx$ 30~\%, were obtained at both temperatures.
 This result agrees with the reported values~\cite{Connell}.
 The negligibly small difference between 290 and 20~K may suggest that the Mu yields stay constant in this temperature range.
 It is no wonder that these fractions stayed roughly the same in the NV sample because the process of NV generation cannot change bulk properties of the host crystal.

-Second, the values of $\Lambda_\text{T}^0$ are significantly large for the (pulsed) $\mu$SR timescale, and interestingly comparable between the two temperatures.
-This is the reason for the fast depolarization of Mu$_{\text{T}}^0$.
+Second, the values of $\Lambda_{T}^0$ are significantly large and interestingly comparable between the two temperatures.
+This is the reason for the fast depolarization of Mu$_{\text{T}}^0$, as can be seen at the earlier times in Fig.~\ref{fig:Fig_TS}.
 Since the dominant defect in the Pristine sample is N$_\text{s}^0$ centers, Mu$_{\text{T}}^0$ can exchange its electronic spin with the paramagnetic center upon scattering.
-After the spin exchange, the muon spin in Mu$_{\text{T}}^0$ is depolarized via HF interaction.
-Assuming that Mu$_{\text{T}}^0$ centers propagate in a wave-like manner, $\Lambda_\text{T}^0$ can be described as
+After the spin exchange and flipping, the muon spin in Mu$_{\text{T}}^0$ is depolarized via HF interaction.
+Assuming that Mu$_{\text{T}}^0$ centers propagate in a wave-like manner, we consider $\Lambda_{T}^0$ as a collision rate with N$_\text{s}^0$ such that